 The serotine is one of the UK's largest bats and often emerges early in the evening.
 It has a leisurely flight and feeds around vegetation, along treelines or woodland edges for example.
 It eats small flies and moths and also larger dung beetles and chafers.
 It mainly roosts in older houses and buildings that have high gable ends and cavity walls.
-Data on the population trends of the serotine is collected through the Field Surveys and Roost Counts.
+Data on the population trends of the serotine are collected through the Field Survey and Roost Count.

 Know of a serotine roost near you?
 Find out more about our surveys.

 Serotine is an uncommon species, with a distribution mostly limited to areas south of a line drawn from the Wash across to south Wales.
-The maps show the current mapped distribution in the UK on the left and the modelled range in the UK on the right.
-Maps are taken from 2nd Report under Article 17 on implementation of the Habitats Directive (JNCC 2007).
+More recently, records have also been found in North Wales.

 Note: The population estimates are considered to be poor and should be treated with caution.
 Estimates are based on very limited population data and rely on expert opinion only